Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 You want intelligence that works inside any CRM, any tool, any AI agent

-See ZoomInfo in action with a 7-day free trial, or start with the permanent free tier ZoomInfo Lite.
+See how ZoomInfo works with a 7-day free trial, or start with ZoomInfo Lite, the permanent free tier.

 Creatio and SugarCRM are both strong CRM platforms with distinct strengths: Creatio for no-code composability and multi-department process automation, SugarCRM for ERP-connected sales intelligence in manufacturing and distribution.
 But the CRM is only as good as the data and intelligence flowing through it.

 ZoomInfo provides the verified contacts, buying signals, and contextual intelligence that make whichever CRM you choose deliver on its promise.
-The strongest teams don't pick one.
+The strongest teams do not pick one.
 They build a stack where the CRM manages relationships and ZoomInfo powers the intelligence behind them.

 What is the core difference between Creatio, SugarCRM, and ZoomInfo?